david-alvarez-rosa/personal-website/content/posts/devirtualization-and-static-polymorphism.md

 ## Static polymorphism {#static-polymorphism}

 When the compiler can't devirtualize on its own, one option is to drop dynamic dispatch and use static polymorphism instead.
-The canonical C++ tool for this is the Curiously Recurring Template Pattern{{< sidenote >}}The curiously recurring template pattern is an idiom where a class X derives from a class template instantiated with X itself as a template argument.
+The canonical tool for this is the Curiously Recurring Template Pattern{{< sidenote >}}The curiously recurring template pattern is an idiom where a class X derives from a class template instantiated with X itself as a template argument.
 More generally{{< /sidenote >}} (CRTP).

 With CRTP, the base class is templated on the derived class, and instead